NOAA-OWP/inundation-mapping/README.md

 ### Accessing Data using the AWS CLI

 This S3 Bucket (`s3://noaa-nws-owp-fim`) is set up as a "Requester Pays" bucket.
 Read more about what that means [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RequesterPaysBuckets.html).
-If, however, you are using compute resources in the same region as the S3 Bucket, then there is no cost.
+If you are using compute resources in the same region as the S3 Bucket, then there is no cost.

 #### Examples